Bertrand31/Data-Structures-Scala/src/main/scala/data_structures/Aurkitu/README.md

 ## TODO

-- the `searchChunk` method's algorithm can be improved to avoid some unnecessary steps ;
+- the `searchChunk` method's algorithm can be improved to avoid some unnecessary work ;

 - a method to _remove_ words from the Aurkitu has to be added.